Dragonmystic707/exalted-reincarnated/docs/System/Abilities.md

 -   Poetry/Linguistics

-### Persuasion

-Persuasive characters know how to talk and charm people with their bright personality, ultimately with a goal in mind.
-It is used to both extract as well as impart information and tasks.

-#### Sample Specialites

--   Charm

--   Beguilement

--   Fast-Talking

 ### Physique

-Physique is the measure of fortitude and wellbeing, strength and
+Physique is the measure of fortitude and well-being, strength and
-hardiness: the ability to shrug off attacks, poisons, and any debilitations of the body.
+hardiness: the ability to shrug off attacks, poisons, and any debilitation of the body.
 As well, it is used for tests of endurance, and for feats of Strength.
 Physique is used to calculate **Soak**, as well as **Endurance**.